ohhfishal/notes/notes/Letter to the Non-Programmer.md

 So far, there is nothing special about `97` (internally remember its `01100001`).
 It could mean anything.
 The number of points someone got a test or the number of seconds since the last time a job came in. *Context changes what the numbers mean.* Let's add more context.

 Say our special number used a specific, agreed upon way of encoding itself as a character[^2] called [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 For this simple example, you can imagine a UTF-8 as a series of one or more 8-digits segments (a unit we call a byte).
-Each byte has two components a prefix-code and a payload.
+The first byte of a UTF-8 encoded character has two components a prefix-code and a payload.

 The prefix code is all leftmost digits of the first byte until the prefix contains a `0`, so for our example, it's just the leftmost `0`.
 If the first byte started with `11000110`, the prefix would be `110`.
 The following are all the valid prefixes and the number of bytes they use:
 - `0`: 1 byte